-I think it’s safe to say that every person out there longs for the secret to a lasting love: those who have experienced heartbreak; those who’ve just entered a new and exciting relationship; and even those who’ve never had love but can’t wait for their shot at it.
-Well, whoever you are and wherever you fall on this scale, I’m sorry to inform you that there isn’t one key that fits the lock of love.
-Instead, a healthy relationship and lasting love takes introspection and hard work.
-So, while we can’t offer you a magic trick or potion for creating a lasting relationship, we can offer you some tips for bettering yourself and ultimately strengthening your relationship.
+I think it’s safe to say that every person out there longs for the secret to a lasting love: those who have experienced heartbreak, those who’ve just entered a new and exciting relationship, and even those who’ve never had love but can’t wait for their shot at it.
+Well, whoever you are and wherever you fall on this scale, I’m sorry to inform you that there isn’t a “one size fits all” key to love.
+Instead, a healthy, lasting love takes some work.
+So, while we can’t offer you a magic recipe for creating a relationship that lasts, we can offer you some guidance that will help you better yourself and ultimately strengthen your relationship.

 - Learning how to regulate emotional reactions